-The report should be fact-heavy and provide specific and objective examples to back up exertions.
+The report should provide specific and objective examples to back up assertions.
 Details of the practical or theoretical implications of the candidate's work are useful.
 Avoid repeating descriptions of a candidate's achievements which have already been provided in the full citation, or simple listings of information contained in the candidate's CV.
+Rather, the referee should interpret these achievements for Fellows who are not in the same discipline.
+For example, being invited to give a paper at an international conference might require further explication that indicates the prestige of this particular invitation/conference.)